Maia-Everett/lintian.eu/_posts/2023-12-10-warcraft-retrospective-5.md

 [^northeron]: Not much is known about Northeron except that it's one of the dwarven lands, but this implies it's next to the elven lands.
 It was probably meant to be **North**ern Lorda**eron** before the Cataclysm developers said it was part of the Twilight Highlands.
 This is supported by [this early WoW map sketch](https://warcraft.wiki.gg/wiki/File:Eastern_Kingdoms_concept_sketch.jpg).

+[^shaman]: This is the first reference to the orcs practicing shamanism.

+[^alexstrasza]: Her name is spelled as "Alexstraza" twice and as "Alexstrasza" twice in the Tides of Darkness manual, making it unclear which version is correct.
+The Beyond the Dark Portal manual uses only the latter spelling.

+[^dnd]: With caveats that deserve a separate post.
+I will get to that before we move to Warcraft 3.